sensu/sensu-docs/content/sensu-go/6.7/operations/maintain-sensu/migrate.md

 **Translate proxy requests and proxy entities**

-Read [Monitor external resources][7] to re-configure `proxy_requests` attributes and update your proxy check configuration. read the [entity reference][6] to re-create your proxy client configurations as Sensu Go proxy entities.
+Read [Monitor external resources][7] to re-configure `proxy_requests` attributes and update your proxy check configuration. read the [entities reference][6] to re-create your proxy client configurations as Sensu Go proxy entities.

 <a id="translate-hooks"></a>